segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 > Segment stores and processes all data in the United States.

 > info ""
-> Profiles Sync not required for Linked Events
+> Profiles Sync isn't required for Linked Events.

 ### Linked Events roles